What can I spend FSA dollars on?

 - Contact Lenses.
 Today’s contact lenses are more comfortable than ever before.
 Daily- and short-term disposable lenses are available to minimize maintenance.
 Bifocal, multifocal and toric lenses for astigmatism make it possible to correct more complex vision conditions.
 And, you can get colored contact lenses to suit your own personal style.

 - Accessories.
-FSA funds can also be used for contact lens cleaning and saline solutions, rewetting drops and even eyeglass cleaner and wipes.
+FSA funds also can be used for contact lens cleaning and saline solutions, rewetting drops and even eyeglass cleaner and wipes.

 How can you access and use FSA funds?

 Many providers offer an FSA card with which you can make purchases directly.
 These FSA cards act just like debit/credit cards.
-You can pay for FSA-eligible items and services online, in stores and at any healthcare facility that accepts credit or debit cards.
+You can pay for FSA-eligible items and services online, in stores and at any health care facility that accepts credit or debit cards.

 If your plan doesn’t issue flex spending or debit cards, you can submit claims to your FSA provider (through your employer) for reimbursement.
 You’ll need to provide detailed, itemized receipts for any services, products and prescriptions, along with proof that you’re not submitting a claim for any costs already covered by your insurance plan.